pass-culture/pass-culture-app-native/doc/development/e2e.md

 > It is not possible to test the Android application using the development environment

-**Testing on iOS**
+### Testing on iOS

+- It is not possible to use the `ipa` from appcenter.
+- You must use a iOS simulator.
-- Set `IOS_PLATFORM_VERSION` and  `IOS_DEVICE_NAME` according to your test needs
+- You must have environment variables `IOS_PLATFORM_VERSION` and `IOS_DEVICE_NAME` that match your device and platform version.
-- Emulator device: You will have to build a test application (see below)
+- You must create a test build.
-- Physical known device: You will need to download an `ipa` from appcenter, you can do so using `yarn appcenter:install`
-- Test device must be connected or simulator must be started, to check: `xcrun simctl list devices`
+- Simulator must be started and available, see `xcrun simctl list devices`.

 To build application: